 Steps to ensure your safety

-Every person entering our hospital and clinics is screened for temperature and respiratory illness symptoms.
-Universal Masking is in place for all patients, visitors, and employees.
+Our COVID-19 response ensures that every person entering the hospital and clinics is screened for temperature and respiratory illness symptoms.
+Universal masking is in place for all patients, visitors, and employees.
 Exam rooms and waiting areas receive extra cleanings and we have created physical distancing between patients.

 In a total hip replacement (also called total hip arthroplasty), the damaged bone and cartilage is removed and replaced with prosthetic components.
 The new hip joint is intended to provide a smooth, low-friction condition in which pain and stiffness is relieved and function restored.